 Christ is telling us, not only do we have power over evil spirits, but power over the most wicked of all spirits, Satan who had already fallen, who had already lost power.

-Christ brought Satan into the subject in the prior verse letting us know Satan had already fallen from the Grace of God, fallen from the power and prestige he once had.
+Christ brought Satan into the subject in the prior verse letting us know Satan had already fallen from the Grace of God, fallen from the power and prestige he once had, not that he fell to earth.
 Christ goes on in this 19th verse to let us know we even have power over Satan who is the serpent, so do not marvel that you cast out a few evil spirits as Christ has given us power over all, including Satan.

 What a powerful message!

-This verse should bring your mind to Revelation 9 and the 5th and 6th Trumpet.
-There the Locust Army is referred to as “scorpions” in verses 3, 5 and 10.
+This verse should bring our mind to Revelation 9 and the 5th and 6th Trumpet.
+There the Locust Army is referred to as “scorpions” in verses 3, 5, and 10.
 In verse 19 they are referred to as having the tail of “serpents“.
 So you have the whole gambit here.

 Christ is telling us, we have power over all of our enemies, both flesh and spirit, (Ephesians 6).
 This includes Satan and his angels who help make up the Locust Army that Satan will lead during the Tribulation, though our Father still commands this army, (Joel 2:25).

 Notwithstanding in this rejoice not, that the spirits are subject unto you; but rather rejoice, because your names are written in heaven.